Student Employment Office Staff Members

 Student Employee: A student employee is a person hired in a temporary role position on campus who is also enrolled at least half time (6 credits for undergraduate students, 5 for graduate students).
 See Summer Work Hours Eligibility for special summer definition, as summer can be treated as a break period, providing that certain conditions are met.

 There are 3 main types of Student Employee:

 Regular Student Employee - Students who work on-campus and are not awarded Work-Study.
 Employers pay 100% of the student's hourly wage.
 The vast majority of campus jobs are regular jobs.

-Federal Work-Study (FWS) - Students who are awarded FWS by the Student Employment Office.
+Federal Work-Study (FWS) - Students are awarded FWS by the Financial Aid Office.
 FWS is a federally funded financial aid program that usually pays 65-75% of a student's hourly wage.
 The wage rate must be based on job duties and the current rate for similar positions.
 Non Washington State residents will be awarded FWS unless there is a compelling reason to award SWS instead (see below).

 Because Work-Study Funds are limited, many qualifying students do not receive an award.
 Awards are made to students on a first-come, first-served basis.
 Please see details.
 Most students are hired through the Regular Student Employment Program using departmental funding.

 This is the budget code on the student hiring form that specifies what funding source the student will be paid from.
 The entire combo code consists of the 5-digit department code, the 8-digit Project ID code, and the one-digit Operating Unit code.
 Incorrect or incomplete codes will necessitate correction follow up and greatly slow processing.
 The FMS Account code for student wages is 51815, and is assumed for student hiring.